 In order to do so, we test predictions that stem from physiological models.
 A good physiological model can predict behaviors or physiology.
 Behavior, if you will, is a fancy way to access computational routines our brain engages in to complete the task at hand.
 We want to shed light on these routines.

-We are interested in how this is carried out in time as well as in space.
-Previously we focused mostly on visual spatial attention, but we are branching out these days to new horizons incorporating models for feature attention as well as cross modal attention.
+We are interested in how this is carried out in time, as well as in space.
+Previously we focused mostly on visual spatial attention, but these days we are branching out to new horizons, incorporating models for feature attention as well as cross modal attention.

 Our work on timing has two main foci.